broccoli0616/tp/docs/DeveloperGuide.md

 * 2a.
 NUSNET ID does not exist in the directory.

   * 2a1.
-AddressBook shows an error message.
+SoCTAssist shows an error message.

        Use case ends.

 * 3a.
 Student with specified NUSNET ID does not have a consultation.

   * 3a1.
-AddressBook shows an error message.
+SoCTAssist shows an error message.

        Use case ends.